-According to a recent Brazilian study, the transmissibility of SARS-CoV-2 decreases significantly until temperature reaches 25.8 degrees Celsius.
+According to a recent Brazilian study, the transmissibility of SARS-CoV-2 decreases significantly until the temperature reaches 25.8 degrees Celsius.
 Above 25.8°C (78.44°F), the level of infectiousness of COVID 19 stabilizes.
-This leads us to believe that summer heat may help us reduce the number of cases and slow down the spread, still without our collective preventative actions it will not be able to stop the epidemic.
+This leads us to believe that summer heat may help us reduce the number of cases and slow down the spread, still without our collective preventative actions it alone will not be able to stop the epidemic.

 We all hope that the epidemic will abate on its own and become a distant memory.
 However, there is great uncertainty in this regard.
-If we can immediately put to one side the categorical discourse of scientists who claim that the second wave is science fiction’, we may wonder what role the arrival of summer temperatures could play in the epidemic.
+If we can immediately put to one side the categorical discourse of scientists who claim that the second wave is science fiction, we may wonder what role the arrival of summer temperatures could play in the epidemic.
 A recent Brazilian study suggests that this could help us.
-But without social distancing and the recommended precautions we should not expect any miracles.
+But without social distancing and the recommended precautions, we should not expect any miracles.

 Up to 78.44°F, the rise in temperature could reduce the transmission of the disease